Dardalyan/CheatDetection/README.md

 # ⛏️ Cheat Detection Tool

-This is a lightweight, modular project designed for detecting suspicious behaviors during test or interview sessions using video and audio analysis.
+This is a lightweight and modular project designed to detect suspicious behaviors during test or interview sessions through video and audio analysis.

-Before starting this project, I decided to create my own 'detection' module and also its submodules like 'detectors' and 'pipeline'.
-The reason is that large VLMs like `LLaVA` or `GPT-4o` are paid, and it is hard to run locally due to their size and resource requirements (e.g LLaVA).
-In addition, the other models which are able to run locally like `BLIP/BLIP2` didn't give me what I expect and also need for specific tasks.

-As a result, I built a custom detection module that is lightweight, fast, modular, and easy to expand later.
+Instead of relying on large-scale vision-language models (VLMs) like LLaVA or GPT-4o, which are paid and difficult to run locally due to heavy resource requirements, I chose a more engineering-oriented approach.
+I used accessible tools such as YOLOv8, OpenCV, and YAMNet to build a custom detection pipeline tailored for this task.

+While models like BLIP or BLIP-2 can run locally, they did not meet the performance or flexibility I needed.
+Therefore, I created my own modular detection system — not by training a new foundation model, but by integrating and managing existing detectors like face detection, object tracking, and audio classification in a unified pipeline.

+The result is a system that is:

+⚡️ Lightweight
+🔧 Modular
+🚀 Fast
+♻️ Easily extensible

 The entire design, architecture, and implementation of the core detection module — including the detectors and pipeline submodules —